jundalisay/superblist/content/en/research/smith/jurisprudence/part-1/section-2/chapter-1c.md

 We must therefore consider the difference of legitimate and illegitimate.

 Legitimation gives the children inheritable blood, so that they can succeed to their father and his relations.

-An illegitimate child has no inheritable blood, and therefore cannot succeed to his father intestato,because it is unknown who is his father, nor to his mother, because no child succeeds that is not lawfully begotten.
+An illegitimate child has no inheritable blood.
+Therefore he cannot succeed to his father intestato because it is unknown who is his father, nor to his mother, because no child succeeds that is not lawfully begotten.

 As a bastard can succeed to nobody, so nobody can succeed to him3, as he is not related to any human creature.
-If he die intestate without children, his wife has one half of his moveables and one third of his land estate, and the rest goes to the king; but if he has children, the wife has a third of all4.
+If he die intestate without children, his wife has one half of his moveables and one third of his land estate, and the rest goes to the king; but if he has children, the wife has a third of all.

 The king is still considered as ultimus heres.
 In Scotland there is a further inconvenience attending it.
 As the king is the heir of bastards, a bastard is incapable of making a testament, because it would cut the king out of his right.

 The king can, however, grant him letters of legitimation which make him capable of testating, because, as the right of succession belongs to the king, he may dispose of it as he pleases.

 However, this, or anything less than an act of parliament, cannot give him inheritable blood, but an act of the whole legislature can do anything.

+The canon and civil law restore to blood a person born out of wedlock in the following ways:

+1. Per subsequens matrimonium

-The canon and civil law restore to blood a person born out of wedlock in the following ways1= — First, per subsequens matrimonium, or marrying the woman that had the children.
-As concubines were numerous, it was enacted that whoever married his concubine legitimated her children.
-This Justinian afterwards made perpetual.
+This is marrying the woman that had the children.
+Concubines were numerous.
+It was enacted that whoever married his concubine legitimated her children.

+Justinian afterwards made this perpetual.

-Secondly, per oblationem curiae.
+2. Per oblationem curiae.

 When the children were willing to execute certain parish offices, as deacons2, etc., though this entitled them only to succeed to the father, and not to his relations.

-Thirdly, per adrogationem.
+3. Per adrogationem.

-As for example, one Roman could adopt the son of another, and the son accept of him as a father.
+For example, one Roman could adopt the son of another.

+The son accept of him as a father.
 They had it in their power to adrogate any free man.

-Bastards were considered as free men, and if they were willing to accept might be adrogated as such.
+Bastards were considered as free men.
+If they were willing to accept might be adrogated as such.

+4. Per [re]scriptum principis

-Fourthly, per [re]scriptum principis, which was much the same with letters of legitimation.
+This was much the same with letters of legitimation.

+5. Per testamentum

-Fifthly, per testamentum, by which they probably succeeded only to their father’s estate.
+by which they probably succeeded only to their father’s estate.

 The canon law introduced the *subsequens matrimonium* into all countries but England.

 The English clergy were then1 unpopular because they joined the king against the barons.
 So in England, the subsequens matrimonium never could be legitimate.
 - If ever it were legitimate, the canon law made some restrictions which were not implemented in Rome.

 Bastards of adulterous persons could not succeed, those, to wit, of a woman who has a husband alive, or of a concubine to a man whose wife is alive, though they should marry afterwards.

 Incestuous children also could not succeed, unless legitimated by a dispensation from the Pope.

-Thus we have seen the disabilities and incapacities of illegitimate children, which can only have an effect where monogamy prevails;
+The disabilities and incapacities of illegitimate children can only have an effect where monogamy prevails.

-and indeed, these alone hinder polygamy from gaining ground in any country, because, if bastards were allowed to succeed, men would hardly subject themselves to the inconveniences of lawful marriage.
+These alone hinder polygamy from gaining ground in any country, because, if bastards were allowed to succeed, men would hardly subject themselves to the inconveniences of lawful marriage.

 To have a wife entirely in their power, and to take others when they please, would be more convenient.